blapaz/buddy/README.md

   - Pressing Control and C will run ```Control_C()```
   - Pressing Control and W will run ```Control_W()```.

-_For more examples, please refer to the [scripts folder](https://github.com/blapaz/buddy/tree/master/scripts) in the project_
+_For more examples and useful scripts, please refer to the [buddy-scripts repo](https://github.com/blapaz/buddy-scripts)_

 ## Roadmap